 -- an entry visa (for citizens of certain countries).

-Barbados Customs regulations also need to be taken into consideration and adhered to.
-These are subject to change and therefore we recommend you always confirm with your travel agent about the Barbadian regulations prior to setting off on your journey, and ultimately arriving on the island.
+Barbados' Customs regulations also need to be taken into consideration and adhered to.
+These are subject to change and therefore we recommend you always confirm the Barbadian regulations prior to you setting of on your journey, and ultimately arriving on the island.

-Your arrival will most likely be by air into Grantley Adams International Airport, the official and only airport in Barbados.
+Your arrival will most likely be by air into Grantley Adams International Airport.

 In the baggage claim area, there is also a small shop for duty free shopping, for those essential last minute island purchases.